dojoengine/book/src/tutorial/onchain-chess/2-move.md

 # 2. Move System

-This chapter will handle implementing `move_system`, which moves the piece location in the board.
+This chapter will address the implementation of `move_system`, which relocates a piece on the board.

 ## What is move_system?

-To Play chess, you need to move your pieces on the board.
-Because we are handling piece location as a Square entity, `move_system` will get a current position as (x,y) and also get the next position as (x,y) and consider the piece exist in the current position square as the target piece to move square about next position.
+To play chess, one must move the pieces on the board.
+Since we represent piece locations with a Square entity, the `move_system` retrieves the current position as (x,y).
+It also fetches the next position as (x,y), treating the piece in the current position square as the target to be moved to the next position.

 ## Requirements

 _Copy the unit tests below and paste them at the bottom of your `systems/move.cairo` file._

-1. Write a `execute` function in the system that gets inputs as follows:
+1. Write an `execute` function in the system with the following inputs:

 ```rust,ignore
  fn execute(